 The Social Emotional Learning Curriculum comes with everything you need to create your cooperation tessellation with your lucky little learners.

 Your students are not too young to set their own goals, especially when it comes to being a cooperative classmate and a team player!

-The cooperative behavior trackers in the The Encouraging Classroom course help your students track their own behaviors and goals.
-There’s no reason for public display of behavior charts.
+The cooperative behavior trackers in the Social Emotional Learning Curriculum help your students track their own behaviors and goals.
+There’s no reason for a public display of behavior charts.
 Instead, your students can stay on track and discuss their results with you and their parents.

 Goals like “I do my part of the work” and “I show respect for all group members” will help your learners get excited about cooperation!
 Give your students stickers or stamps to track their progress, and when they reach their goals, they can turn in the tracker for a special prize!

 Your students learn good character best when it’s modeled at home and school.
 Show your students that you work well with others by modeling cooperation with other teachers and colleagues in the building.
 Let them see you offer assistance and accept the help of others.
 Even if you are frustrated with a colleague, be professional and positive in front of your students!

 Also – check out this blog post for dozens of read alouds and videos to provide additional modeling of cooperation!